PhilipNaudus/simple_site-gh-pages/pages/qing/fiercely_filial.md

 title: <i>Fiercely Filial</i> by Zhang Shaoxian (1850)
 description: This novel, which unites many of the previous renditions of Mulan&rsquo;s story into a single volume, emphasizes that Mulan&rsquo;s brilliance and courage stemmed from her virtue
 image: hua_mulan_lu_wanhua_sworn_sisters.jpg
 alt: Mulan, dressed as a man, next to her sworn sister, Princess Lu Wanhua.
-Included as an illustrations in an early woodblock printing of Fiercely Filial.
+Illustrations are from an early woodblock printing of Fiercely Filial (public domain).
 imageType: big
 num: 4
 ---